 Beyond just closing more deals, a great consultant helps you close them faster and more profitably.
 That’s where sales cycle length and customer acquisition cost (CAC) come in.
 Your sales cycle is the time it takes to turn a lead into a customer.
 A shorter cycle means your team is operating more efficiently and revenue comes in quicker.
 Similarly, your CAC tells you how much it costs to win a new customer.
 A consultant should help you lower this cost by optimizing your sales process and targeting the right prospects.
 These sales effectiveness metrics are powerful indicators that your sales organization is not just growing, but scaling in a healthy, sustainable way.

-Measure Team Productivity and Customer Retention
+Evaluate Team Performance and Customer Loyalty

 A consultant’s impact should also be visible in your team’s day-to-day activities and your customers’ long-term loyalty.
 Are your sales reps making more strategic calls or booking more qualified demos?
 Tracking activity metrics can show if new processes are making the team more productive.
 At the same time, look at customer retention and churn rates.
 A strong sales strategy doesn't just win new business; it wins the right business.
 When you bring in customers who are a great fit for your product, they’re more likely to stick around.
 These sales performance KPIs provide a holistic view of how the consultant’s work is strengthening your entire revenue engine, from initial outreach to long-term relationships.